apache/sedona/docs/tutorial/core-python.md

 The output format of the spatial range query is another RDD which consists of GeoData objects.

-SpatialRangeQuery result can be used as RDD with map or other spark RDD funtions.
+SpatialRangeQuery result can be used as RDD with map or other spark RDD functions.
 Also it can be used as Python objects when using collect method.
 Example: